Wednesday, November 3, 2021

 A hayyoth can only manifest in the prime material plane in an undeveloped fetal form.
 The longer it spends in the prime material, the stronger it grows.
 Its power grows fourfold over the first 44 days, and then another fourfol after the subsequent 44 weeks.
 This continues after 44 months, 44 years, 444 years, 4444 years, and so on.

-If a hayyoth were to be sent to the world to enact an end-times scenario on only a specific part of the world, it would first rest in orbit for about half a decade (the ore it need destroy, the longer it rests; 44 weeks for a city, 44 years for most of the world, 444 years or longer for greater cosmic threats).
+If a hayyoth were to be sent to the world to enact an end-times scenario on a specific part of the world, it would first rest in orbit for about half a decade (the more it need destroy, the longer it rests; 44 weeks for a city, 44 years for most of the world, 444 years or longer for greater cosmic threats).
 Once 44 months, 44 weeks, and 44 days have passed, it will awaken at once (resting no longer than it needs to), shake the crystal concretions from its exoskeleton, and then thrust itself toward the earth.
 The impact alone would be big enough to impact the global climate for years to come.
 But before anyone has time to worry about that, it begins its rampage.

-There is a single Hayyoth that exists on earth.
+There is a single hayyoth that exists on earth.
 It was, presumably, the last one to come here, but for whatever reason it never returned to the Empyrean.
 It lies in the north pole, completely submerged under the ice.
 It is uncertain whether it is dead or just lying dormant.

 HD: 1 (fetal form)/4/16/64/etc. AC: -2 Move: 150’ Attack: talons (3d10) x 4 and lightning (8d8) or Light of Judgement.